devsoap/ds-gradle-fn/README.md

 6 directories, 2 files
 ```

-Start your FN server with by running ``fn start`` to start the fn server locally.
+Start your FN server with by running ``gradle fnStart`` to start the fn server locally.

 Once the Fn server is running we can deploy our function there, in the project folder execute the following command to
 package our function in a docker image and deploy it: